lanl/benchmarks/doc/sphinx/08_sparta/sparta.rst

        4346    716.89228 392914687  1445860  1069859        6
    Loop time of 716.906 on 112 procs for 4346 steps with 392914687 particles

-The quantity of interest (QOI) is "mega particle steps per second," which can be computed from the above table by multiplying the third column (no. of particles) by the first (no. of steps), dividing the result by the second column (elapsed time in seconds), and finally dividing by 1,000,000 (normalize).
+The quantity of interest (QOI) is "Mega particle steps per second," which can be computed from the above table by multiplying the third column (no. of particles) by the first (no. of steps), dividing the result by the second column (elapsed time in seconds), and finally dividing by 1,000,000 (normalize).
 The number of steps must be large enough so the times mentioned in the second column exceed 600 (i.e., so it runs for at least 10 minutes).

-The Figure of Merit (**FOM**) is the harmonic mean of the QOI computed from the times between 300 and 600 seconds.
+The Figure of Merit (**FOM**) is the harmonic mean of the QOI computed from the times between 300 and 600 seconds and then divided by the number of nodes, i.e., "Mega particle steps per second per node."
 A Python script (:download:`sparta_fom.py <sparta_fom.py>`) is included within the repository to aid in computing this quantity.
 Pass it the ``-h`` command line argument to view its help page for additional information.

 .. _SPARTACorrectness: